 |This is the second-generation Road Runner, with its lean fuselage body style and steeply raked windshield.
 The wheelbase increased to 115 inches, and the car was 203 inches long.
 It weighed in at approximately 3,600 lb.|

-Under the model's hood is a nicely detailed replica of the orange 426 Hemi engine that kicked out an impressive 425 horsepower.
+Under the model's hood is a nicely detailed replica of muscular 440-6 pack.
 This was one of six engine choices in Road Runner that year, and Auto World's model features a pink horn, black wiring and hoses, a giant orange air cleaner cover, and black battery under the hood.
 Oh, and the small Air Grabber vent in the hood scoop can be raised or lowered.
 Very nice!

 Up front there is a small purple-and-yellow Road Runner cartoon character head, center grille, and the twin dual headlights are inset in the already-indented-and-blacked-out grille.
 Love the little black winglets below the bumper, too.
 Those added downforce in the raced versions.
 Auto World includes amber running lights, too.

 Unlike most models with full painted bodies, this one puts a white vinyl-loop roof on the Road Runner.
 Back in the day, many cars had black or white vinyl tops, so this is an appropriate throwback feature.